realmadede/QuizRush/README.md

 # QuizSpark

-An interactive, real time classroom quiz application built to make learning engaging and competitive.
+A real time classroom quiz application built to make learning engaging and competitive.

 Teachers can create quizzes, host live game sessions, and broadcast questions in real time.
 Students join seamlessly using a 6 digit Game PIN on any mobile browser competing for the top spot on the live leaderboard.